Nutrition for Rodeo Athletes

 Examples include whole grain bread (white or wheat), popcorn, pretzels, instant potatoes, boiled eggs, deviled eggs, premade ham or turkey sandwiches, beef jerky, peanuts, sunflower seeds, pistachios, trail mix, refried beans, peanut butter and jelly, canned beans, tuna kits, tuna (canned), V8 juice, protein bars, protein drinks, milk, fresh fruit, fruit juice, Naked fruit smoothies, meat tacos, breakfast tacos, brisket sandwiches, and more!

-Planning ahead before leaving home and stocking up on nonperishable foods is also a great way to get started and provide better available options until you are able to get settled at your temporary destination.
+Planning ahead before leaving home and stocking up on nonperishable foods is also a great way to get started and provide better options until you are able to get settled at your temporary destination.
+If you’re traveling to Vegas for the NFR, I recommend planning ahead with my NFR Rodeo Nutrition Guide.

 Whether you are shopping at convenience stores as you travel or stocking up on groceries before you get on the road, be sure to include the right foods to support recovery from your events.